The Royal Navy of Sailing Ships

 Bomb ketch with mortar forward

 The French navy usually preferred starting ship-to-ship engagements by firing chain shot to reduce the opponent's maneuvrability, while the RN preferred ball broadsides that could be fired at their higher rate - about one every 40 seconds for well-trained crews.
-If the sea was not calm, guns could be ordered to fire on the up roll for a longer reach - maximum cannon range was about 1 mile, their 'punch' however becoming progressively feebler with increasing distance - or a higher impact.
+If the sea was not calm, guns could be ordered to fire on the up roll for a a higher impact or a longer reach - maximum cannon range was about 1 mile, their 'punch' however becoming progressively feebler with increasing distance.

 A disabled ship might strike her ensign to signify surrender and prevent further unnecessary carnage.
 Otherwise, an enemy ship in difficulties might be boarded by officers and seamen wielding pistols, cutlasses, tomahawks, etc. and Royal Marines with their bayoneted muskets and pikes, and the fight would continue on her decks.
 See also Sailing ship tactics.